 After chocolate mouse is firm in freezer, make ganache.
 To do this, place chocolate and corn syrup in heat proof bowl.
 In another bowl, heat heavy cream until bowling (I use a glass measuring cup in the microwave for about 30 seconds).
 Pour cream over chocolate/syrup and cover bowl with plastic wrap.
 Let sit for 5 minutes, then whisk until smooth.

 Allow the remaining ganache to cool to room temperature.
-At this point you can use it to pipe decor with a pasty bag as is, beat the ganache with a mixer on high until lighter in color and fluffy (this will take about 5 minutes, and allows you to pipe the ganache similar to the way you would pipe buttercream), or use it to draw designs and allow it to fall down sides of cake.
+At this point you can do several things: Place the ganache in a pastry bag and pipe decor, beat the ganache with a mixer on high until lighter in color and fluffy (this will take about 5 minutes, and allows you to pipe the ganache similar to the way you would pipe buttercream), or allow it to fall down sides of cake.
 I also shaved chocolate to use on top as decor.

-This could also be made in a springform pan, but the cake will not be as tall.
-Also, you would need to bake the cake for a shorter length of time.
+- This can be made in a springform pan, but the cake will not be as tall.
+Also, you will need to bake the cake for a shorter length of time.

-Enjoy this Peanut Butter Chocolate Mousse Cake?
-You’ll probably enjoy these other SugarSpicesLife recipes:
+If you enjoyed this Peanut Butter Chocolate Mousse Cake, you’ll probably enjoy these other SugarSpicesLife recipes: